Redshift standalone (.rs)

 Now that your project is uploaded you will need to follow the final step - creating and submitting a job to render farm.
 Web Manager is a home to all your projects and render jobs.

 If you followed the link generated earlier by renderBeamer, you will now see the job submission window with several fields and settings.
-If you didn’t follow the link or it didn’t work, you can do it manually by locating your project in the projects panel, finding the scene file within the project folder (in your folder structure look for the folder called “data”, i.e. Project_name/data/SceneName.rs), and clicking on it to open the job window.
+If you didn’t follow the link or it didn’t work, you can do it manually by locating your project in the projects panel, finding the scene file within the project folder (in your folder structure look for the folder called “data”, i.e. Project_name/Scenes/SceneName.rs), and clicking on it to open the job window.

-Frame range - use this field to put in the frame range you want to render.
-Frame range example for animations: 1to780s1 - this is a sequence of 780 frames in total and all the frames 1 to 780 will be rendered.
-The parameter "s1" means that every subsequent frame in the given range will be rendered.
-If you want to do a test first, set a higher s value, e.g. "s20", which will result in every twentieth frame in the animation range to be rendered.
-So if you set the range to 1to780s20, then the frames 1,21,41,61,81,101,...,741,761 will be rendered.
+Frame range - use this field to specify the frame range you want to render.
+Frame range example for animations: 1to780s1 - this is a sequence of 780 frames in total, and all frames from 1 to 780 will be rendered.
+The parameter s1 means that every subsequent frame in the given range will be rendered.
+If you want to perform a test render first, set a higher step value, for example s20.
+This will render every twentieth frame in the animation range.
+For example, if you set the range to 1to780s20, the frames 1, 21, 41, 61, 81, 101, ..., 741, 761 will be rendered.

-If you only want to render a single frame (still image), you should input a single frame number into the field.
-For example, 1 will render the frame number 1.
+If you only want to render a single frame (still image), enter a single frame number into the field.
+For example, 1 will render frame number 1.

 If you are going to render a still image in high resolution and your scene does not contain any post-production effects, then it’s recommended to use "Strips" to speed up rendering by using multiple nodes simultaneously (see more info below).

 Priority - before adding a job to the render queue, you can decide how you want to prioritize it.
 Depending on the queue and farm traffic, a higher priority may allow your job to quickly acquire nodes to render your project faster.
-Each priority has a different rate and gives you a different number of nodes - a detailed list can be found here: https://garagefarm.net/pricing.
+Each priority has a different rate and gives you a different number of nodes - a detailed list can be found here:https://garagefarm.net/pricing

 Retries - the value for this option is set to 2 by default.
 This means that if a rendering process fails or the software crashes, our system will perform two additional rendering attempts.
 We recommend leaving this option set to default (value 2) as this is the optimal setting to retry rendering in the case of some random 3rd party software errors.

-Job node limit - by default, the value for this option is empty, so the nodes are assigned automatically depending on the job priority and nodes availability on the farm.
+Job node limit - by default, the value for this option is empty and so the nodes are assigned automatically depending on the job priority and nodes availability on the farm.
 Nevertheless, if you want to limit the number of nodes for the given job, please put here the value of the maximum number of nodes you want to be used during rendering.

 Add job as paused - if you tick this option and then submit your job, it will be added with the status “paused”.
 This means that it will not start rendering automatically.
-It is useful to use this option if you intend to add the job to the queue but do not intend to render it at the moment.
+It is useful to use this option if you intend to add the job to the queue, but you do not intend to render it at the moment.
 After adding a "paused" job, you can resume it at any time by selecting the "resume job" option (right-click on the job).

 Submit - when you press this button, the system will immediately add the job to the render queue.
 Please remember to check all settings before submitting a job!